cmcntsh/NURS7701_WritingExpectations/README.md

 # NURS7701 Writing Expectations & Reader Expectation Approach to Writing - Introductory Readings and Exercises

+Here are some key points to remember while you're writing and before submitting assignments:

+* Download and install the Grammarly add-in.
+* Address the issues in your writing that Grammarly identifies.
+(Assignments that have multiple spelling or grammar errors or that have problems with clarity and conciseness will be sent back to you for correction before grading.)
+* Assess how well you have addressed the content for each section with AI before submitting your assignments.
+If you have missed certain content, address it before submitting your assignment.

 I've created a short list of readings to reinforce some principles of effective scholarly writing.
 I attended a writing workshop held by George Gopen at the University of Utah in 2023.
 While these articles are addressed to a legal audience, the same principles apply to scholarly writing in the sciences.
 I wish I had been exposed to this material in graduate school.

 ## Week 1